xichen1997/xichen1997.github.io/_posts/2025-07-14-DSL-and-compiler-based-on-minimal-CPU.markdown

 - **Output**: `out variable;`
 - **Program Termination**: `halt;`

-example of a DSL snippet.
+Example of a DSL snippet:

 ```dsl
 let a = 10;